The Research Room, located in Room 625, Z. Smith Reynolds Library, is open Monday-Friday, 9AM-5PM and by appointment.

 Other uses of the room, such as lectures, receptions, photo sessions, or meetings, are occasionally permitted but must be scheduled so as to minimize their impact on the department’s public services.

-Wake Forest faculty wishing to schedule class sessions in the Reading Room should send a request using our query form.
+Wake Forest faculty wishing to schedule class sessions in the Research Room should send a request using our query form.
 All other requests must be approved by the Director of Special Collections and Archives.

-Guidelines for Reading Room Use
+Guidelines for Research Room Use